rtavytran/fusesell/LOCAL_MANAGEMENT_GUIDE.md

 ### Configuration Flowchart Logic

 ```
-User Input  Has Examples-
+User Input → Has Examples?
- No Examples  Message Type-
+├─ No Examples → Message Type?
-   Complete Prompt  Use directly as prompt
+│  ├─ Complete Prompt → Use directly as prompt
-   Instructions  Combine with appropriate default prompt*
+│  └─ Instructions → Combine with appropriate default prompt*
- Has Examples  Template Mode-
+└─ Has Examples → Template Mode?
-    AI Enhancement  Use examples + guidance for AI modifications
+   ├─ AI Enhancement → Use examples + guidance for AI modifications
-    Strict Template  Extract exact templates, replace only placeholders
+   └─ Strict Template → Extract exact templates, replace only placeholders

 *Default Prompts:
 - initial_outreach: "Create professional initial outreach emails for ##customer_name## on behalf of ##staff_name##."